Trigger types

 Secret rotation

 Each connection can hold up to 2 active signing secrets at a time, enabling zero-downtime rotation.
-Because rotation lives on the connection, all triggers using that connection rotate atomically — there’s never a window where some workflows accept the old secret and others don’t.
+Because rotation lives on the connection, all triggers using that connection rotate atomically; there’s never a window where some workflows accept the old secret and others don’t.
+Open the connection’s detail page (Connections → My Connections → Configure on the row), then:- Click Rotate / add secret to create a second secret.

 - Spojit scheme: copy the newly generated secret (shown once).
 Other schemes: rotate the secret upstream (in Shopify / GitHub / Slack admin, etc.), then paste the new value here.

 - Both secrets verify simultaneously.
-Check the Last used timestamp on each — once the new secret shows recent activity, you’ve fully cut over.
+Check the Last used timestamp on each; once the new secret shows recent activity, you’ve fully cut over.

 - Delete the old secret.